ningchencontact/azure-docs.zh-tw/articles/sentinel/notebooks.md

 ---
-title: 在 Azure Sentinel 中使用筆記本的搜尋功能 |Microsoft Docs
+title: Hunting capabilities using notebooks in Azure Sentinel| Microsoft Docs
-description: 本文說明如何使用具有 Azure Sentinel 搜尋功能的筆記本。
+description: This article describes how to use notebooks with the Azure Sentinel hunting capabilities.
 services: sentinel
 documentationcenter: na
 author: rkarlin